The Cornwall Workshop at Kestle Barton | 6 to 13 October 2017

 This year’s selection panel includes Teresa Gleadowe, independent curator and writer, and Christina Mackie.

-Selection will prioritise benefit to Cornwall and the South West and will be based on completed application forms received following the Call for Participation and information provided, as described in How to apply.
+Selection will prioritise benefit to Cornwall and the South West and will be based on completed application forms received following the Call for Participation and information provided.

 Dates and deadlines